AfeenaG/Security-Privacy-Trust-AI-potrfolio/A2-Watson-health-debunk/README.md

 - Core Finding: IBM Watson Health functioned as a brittle pattern-matching search engine over localized US clinical guidelines, failing to meet the operational definitions of an autonomous learning AI system when exposed to messy, real-world international clinical data (pp. 9, 16, 27).

 ### 📈 The Lifecycle Arc:
+Hype vs. Disillusionment

-Hype vs. DisillusionmentOur analysis is framed against the macroeconomic and operational lifecycle of the Watson Health platform:
+Our analysis is framed against the macroeconomic and operational lifecycle of the Watson Health platform:

-- 2011: Peak Hype  ──►  2013-15: Global Scale ──►  2018: Crisis Point ──►  2022: Liquidation
-- Wins Jeopardy!
-Deployed in 230+ hospitals  STAT News Exposé       Entire division sold
-- Billions invested.
-Concordance rates: 55-85%.
-Unsafe recommendations. $4B asset write-down.

 | Year & Phase | Key Milestones | Outcomes & Impact |
 | :--- | :--- | :--- |